rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md

 ### Permissions

-To register a cluster in Rancher, you must define a `cluster-admin` role within that cluster.
-If you haven't defined the role already, run the following:
+To register a cluster in Rancher, you must have `cluster-admin` privileges within that cluster.
+If you don't, grant these privileges to your user by running:

 ```plain
 kubectl create clusterrolebinding cluster-admin-binding \